Centralizer Rigidity near Elements of the Weyl Chamber Flow: Rigidity of Weyl chamber flow

+By H\"older continuity of $\beta$ and exponential contraction for $y\in \W^i_\alpha$, it can be shown that $p_\beta(x,y)$ is well-defined and does not depend on the choice of a contracting $a\in A$.
+(See Proposition 2 of \cite{DK05}).

 The following proposition shows that a cocycle is cohomologous to a constant if and only if its $su$-cycle functional is trivial.
-The proof is exactly the same as in Proposition 4(1) and Proposition 10(1) \cite{DK05} although the original statement is for partially hyperbolic action instead of actions with ``topological Lyapunov foliations". \begin{prop} Let $\alpha: A\to \mathrm{Diff}(X) $ be an action with transitive ``topological Lyapunov foliations".
-Then a H\"older cocycle $\beta: A \times X\to D$ is cohomologous to a constant via a continuous transfer map $H$ if and only if $P_\beta:C_{x_0}(\alpha) \to D$ is trivial for some $x_0\in X$. \end{prop}
+The proof is identical to Proposition 4 and Proposition 10 in \cite{DK05}, even though the original statement concerns partially hyperbolic actions rather than actions with ``topological Lyapunov foliations".